meganz/mpenc_doc/source/engineering.rst

 difference between session and channel membership.
 Hopefully whoever does this work will architect their future software with greater foresight.

-The remainder of this document contains a description of our implementation;
-but knowledge beyond this point is not necessary merely to *use* our system.
+The remainder of this document details the internals of our implementation; but knowledge beyond this point is not necessary merely to *use* our system.

 .. [#sess] We do not define a lower (transport) interface in Session because
     implementations or subtypes may require a *particular* transport; we leave